jx114/jekyll-now/about.md

 ### Hi Stranger!

-As you can tell, I am an up and coming Software Engineer looking for more experience and foothold within this industry!
-I've always wanted to see what it was like being a Software Engineer and during the year of 2020, I have decided to fully commit to this route!
+As you can tell, I am an up and coming Software Engineer looking for more experience and foothold within this industry.
+I've always wanted to see what it was like being a Software Engineer and during the year of 2020, I have decided to fully commit to this route.

 Please email me if you wish to communicate or collaborate!
 See you around!